Skip to main content

 When using soap and water:

-• Wet hands with clean running water (warm or cold) and apply the amount of product recommended by the manufacturer to hands.
+• Wet hands with clean running water (warm or cold), turn off the tap, and apply soap.

 • Lather hands by rubbing them together.
 Lather the back of the hands, between fingers, and under nails.